woj-mark/bike_shop_http4s/README.md

 http4s enables straming the responses with [fs2 Streams](https://http4s.org/v1/docs/streaming.html).
 The fs2 stream is returned via ```GET/bikes``` endpoint and prevents the response from being generated in memory before being sent to the client.

+I'm also using http4s [logger](https://http4s.org/v0.21/api/org/http4s/client/middleware/Logger$) for logging all requests and responses.

 ## circe
 [circe](https://circe.github.io/circe/) library is another library from Typelevel ecosystem and is used in this project to convert Scala case classes into a JSON string and vice versa (de/serialisation) by defining JSON encoders and decoders.